steelx/weather-app/README.md

 ### HOW TO:
 To make AJAX requests you need a local server.
-Just open the folder with local server, `cd` to the director and run: `http-server`
+Just open the folder with local-server, `cd` to the directory and run: `http-server`

 Make sure you have http-server install globally via NPM:
 `npm install -g http-server`